overengineeringstudio/genie/README.md

 - No comments (e.g. to explain why a particular line of config is needed and how it relates to other parts of the codebase)
 - Duplication/repetition
+- No type safety

+Those are all problems that TypeScript is solving, so why not use TypeScript to write your config files?
+That's the core idea behind this project, it's now just a matter of making this approach as convenient and ergonomic as possible which is what `genie` aims to do.

+### Should I add generated files to version control (e.g. add `package.json` to `git`)?

+Ultimately that's up to you, but it can be useful to speed up CI processes and avoid having to regenerate the files.

 ### Where does the name `genie` come from?